 Use case 1: CSI feedback compression

-Use case description
+Use case description (Index-based CSI Feedback)

-In 802.11ax [1] and the draft of 802.11be [2], the AP initiates the sounding sequence by transmitting the NDPA frame followed by a NDP which is used for the generation of V matrix at the beamformee.
+In 802.11ax [1] and the draft of 802.11be [2], the AP initiates the sounding sequence by transmitting the NDPA frame followed by an NDP which is used for the generation of V matrix at the beamformee.
 Upon the receipt of the NDP from the beamformer, the beamformee applies a compression scheme (i.e., Givens rotations) on the V matrix and feeds back the angels in the beamforming report frame.

 It is indicated in [3] that higher number of spatial streams has been an inevitable trend in WiFi for more than a decade.
 The preliminary results [3] [4] [5] show that MIMO with a large number transmitter antennas and a large number of spatial streams (e.g., 16 spatial streams) offer remarkable system performance gains on both SU-MIMO and MU-MIMO cases.
 Multi AP (MAP) may be one potential feature in the next 802.11 generation, e.g. UHR [6] - [9] .
 Large number of spatial streams combined with MAP feature may further increase the sounding feedback airtime overhead if coordination between APs (e.g., joint transmission/reception, coordinated beamforming) is applied.
 Large amount of overhead or prolonged sounding procedures may negatively impact the latency and limit the system performance.
 Therefore, there is a need to reduce the CSI overhead especially when the number of transmitter antennas goes higher or multiple APs perform joint or coordinated transmission.

-Some studies (e.g., [10] [11] [12] [13] ) have shown that AI/ML can efficiently reduce the CSI feedback and improve the system throughput.
+Some studies (e.g., [10] [11] [12] [13] [19]) have shown that AI/ML can efficiently reduce the CSI feedback and improve the system throughput.
 For example, motivated by the nature that the CSI may fall into different clusters due to the channel similarity of nearby STAs, iFOR algorithm [10] applies the unsupervised learning, K-means, to the CSI compression to classify the angle vectors which are derived from V matrix.
 Simulation results show that for an 8x2 SU-MIMO, iFOR uses around 8% of the number of bits required by the existing feedback mechanism (802.11ax) and boosts the system throughput by up to 52%.
 In [11] , another unsupervised learning, Deep Neural Network Autoencoder (DNN-AE) is applied to CSI angle vectors and further compresses the derived angles (LB-SciFi) by leveraging the compression capability of DNNs.
 Experimental results show that LB-SciFi reduces the feedback overhead by 73% and increases the network throughput by 69% on average.
+In [19], a vector quantized variational autoencoder (VQVAE) is applied to compress the V matrix.
+Simulation results show that the implementation of VQVAE can significantly increase the system throughput by up to 223%, and reduce the feedback overhead by 97%.
 On the other hand, study in [20] has shown that AI/ML can significantly reduce the computational complexity of the CSI feedback without degrading the system throughput.